Theodor Leschetizky

 Theodor Leschetizky (sometimes spelled Leschetitzky; Teodor Leszetycki; 22 June 1830 – 14 November 1915) was a Polish pianist, professor, and composer active in Austria-Hungary.
-He was born in Landshut in the Kingdom of Galicia and Lodomeria, then a crown land of the Habsburg domain.
+He was born in Łańcut in the Kingdom of Galicia and Lodomeria, then a crown land of the Habsburg domain.
 A well-regarded teacher, his many students included Ignaz Friedman, Ignacy Jan Paderewski, and Artur Schnabel.

 Life

-Theodor Leschetizky was born on 22 June 1830 at the estate of the family of Count Potocki in Landshut (Łańcut), in what was then Austrian Galicia and is now southeastern Poland.
-Joseph Leschetizky, his father, was a gifted pianist and music teacher of Viennese birth.
-His mother Thérèse von Ullmann was a gifted singer of German origin.
+Theodor Leschetizky was born on 22 June 1830 at the estate of the family of Count Potocki in Łańcut, in what was then Austrian Galicia and is now southeastern Poland.
+Joseph Leschetizky, his father, was a gifted pianist and music teacher of Viennese birth and Czech origin.
+His mother Teresa Ullmann was a Polish gifted singer of German origin.
 His father gave him his first piano lessons and then took him to Vienna to study with Carl Czerny.
 At age eleven, he performed a Czerny piano concerto in Landshut, with Franz Xaver Wolfgang Mozart, the son of Wolfgang Amadeus Mozart, conducting.
 At the age of fifteen he started to tutor his first students.
 By the age of eighteen he was a well-known virtuoso in Vienna and beyond.
 His composition teacher was Simon Sechter, an eminent professor who was the teacher of many other successful musicians.

 At the invitation of his friend Anton Rubinstein, he went to St. Petersburg to teach in the court of the Grand Duchess Yelena Pavlovna.
 Remaining there from 1852 to 1877, he was head of the piano department and one of the founders of the St. Petersburg Conservatory of Music in 1862.
 While in Russia he married one of his most famous students, Anna Essipova, the second of his four wives, with whom he had two children; one of them was his daughter, the well-known singer and teacher, Theresa, the other was his son Robert.

 In 1878 he returned to Vienna and began teaching there, creating one of the most eminent private piano schools in the world.
 Promising pianists flocked to his villa in the Währing Cottage District on Karl-Ludwig-Straße, Vienna, coming from all over the world, with a great many from the United States, among them singer Clara Clemens, the daughter of Mark Twain.

-From 1904 to 1908, he was assisted by one of his students, Ethel Newcomb, an experience which proved a fertile ground for background research for her 1921 book, Leschetizky as I Knew Him.
+Leschetizky’s student and assistant Marie Prentner wrote three books with him, publishing the first in 1903: Leschetizky's Fundamental Principles of Piano Technique; The Leschetizky Method; and The Modern Pianist.
+From 1904 to 1908, he was assisted by another student, Ethel Newcomb, an experience which proved a fertile ground for research for her 1921 book, Leschetizky as I Knew Him.
 Concert pianist and teacher Edwin Hughes was his assistant in 1909 and 1910.

 He taught until the age of 85, thereafter leaving for Dresden, where he died on 14 November 1915.
 He was later buried at the Vienna Central Cemetery.

-Motto

-Leschetizky's motto: "No life without art, no art without life!"